1989 Tiananmen Square protests and massacre: Gathering momentum

 The situation seemed intractable, and the weight of taking decisive action fell on paramount leader Deng Xiaoping.
 Matters came to a head on 17 May during a Politburo Standing Committee meeting at Deng's residence.
 At the meeting, Zhao Ziyang's concessions-based strategy, which called for the retraction of the 26 April Editorial, was thoroughly criticised.
 Li Peng, Yao Yilin, and Deng asserted that by making a conciliatory speech to the Asian Development Bank, on 4 May, Zhao had exposed divisions within the top leadership and emboldened the students.
 Deng warned that "there is no way to back down now without the situation spiraling out of control", and so "the decision is to move troops into Beijing to declare martial law" as a show of the government's no-tolerance stance.
 To justify martial law, the demonstrators were described as tools of "bourgeois liberalism" advocates who were pulling strings behind the scenes, as well as tools of elements within the party who wished to further their personal ambitions.
 For the rest of his life, Zhao Ziyang maintained that the decision was ultimately in Deng's hands: among the five PSC members present at the meeting, he and Hu Qili opposed the imposition of martial law, Li Peng and Yao Yilin firmly supported it, and Qiao Shi remained carefully neutral and noncommittal.
 Deng appointed the latter three to carry out the decision.

 On the evening of 17 May, the PSC met at Zhongnanhai to finalize plans for martial law.
 At the meeting, Zhao announced that he was ready to "take leave", citing he could not bring himself to carry out martial law.
 The elders in attendance at the meeting, Bo Yibo and Yang Shangkun, urged the PSC to follow Deng's orders.
 Zhao did not consider the inconclusive PSC vote to have legally binding implications for martial law; Yang Shangkun, in his capacity as Vice Chairman of the Central Military Commission, mobilised the military to move into the capital.

 Li Peng met with students for the first time on 18 May in an attempt to placate public concern over the hunger strike.
 During the talks, student leaders again demanded that the government rescind the 26 April Editorial and affirm the student movement as "patriotic".
 Li Peng said the government's main concern was sending the hunger strikers to hospitals.
 The discussions were confrontational and yielded little substantive progress, but gained student leaders prominent airtime on national television.
 By this point, those calling for the overthrow of the party and Li Peng and Deng became prominent both in Beijing and in other cities.

-Wen Jiabao, then chief of the Party's General Office, accompanied Zhao Ziyang to meet with students in the square, surviving the political purge of the party's liberals and later serving as Premier from 2003 to 2013.
+Wen Jiabao, then chief of the Party's General Office, accompanied Zhao Ziyang to meet students in the square, surviving the political purge of the party's liberals and later serving as Premier from 2003 to 2013.